Hot Aspects to Watch Out: 58.com Inc. (WUBA)

-58.com Inc. (WUBA) observed an average volume with 707.02K shares and exchanged 195836 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-WUBA disclosed a change of -0.51% and its listed share value at $66.54 in the recent trade transaction.
+58.com Inc. (WUBA) exchanged 529802 shares on hands and observed an average volume with 673.09K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+WUBA disclosed a change of -1.58% and its listed share value at $64.73 in the recent trade transaction (Dec 31, 2019).
 This company belong to China Country and part of Technology sector.
-It has a market capitalization of $9.79B.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 PERFORMANCE REVIEW: